haiwera-silk-cd/magento-devdocs/guides/v2.1/ui_comp_guide/concepts/ui_comp_uilayout_concept.md

 `layout([this.myNewComponentConfig]);`

-This instance is stored in the `uiRegistry` with other components and rendered using the logic for rendering `uiCollection` children templates.
+This instance is stored in the `uiRegistry` with other 组件 and rendered using the logic for rendering `uiCollection` children templates.

 ### Use a configuration template